tboyde/python-projects/README.md

 # python-projects
-These are projects that I've built during my python learning journey
+This repository consists of projects that I've built with Python during my cloud dev fellowship.